awp29/todo-app-4000/README.md

 - Backend Restful API to manage/persist Todos

 ## Trade offs
 - I think the biggest trade off is not having any tests.
-In real world production I would never produce something without out test but for this I feel having something function and working is better than having something half done with a few nice tests
+In real world production I would never produce anything without tests but for this I feel having something functional and working is better than having something half done with a few nice tests
-- Design I'm not the greatest designer, it would be great to have a figma file to work from
+- Design, I'm not the greatest designer, it would be great to have a figma file to work from

 # Web App Philosophy